pytask-dev/pytask/docs/index.rst

 Documentation
 -------------

-If you want to know more about pytask, dive right into one the following topics.
+If you want to know more about pytask, dive into one the following topics.

 .. panels::
     :container: container pb-4